 SPECIAL CLUB MEETINGS: Special club meetings may be called by the President, or by a majority vote of the members of the Board who are at any regular or special meeting of the Board, or by petition, presented to the Corresponding Secretary and signed by five (5) members of the club who are in good standing.
 Such special meetings shall be held within the Greater Seattle area, at a hour as may be designated by the person(s) authorized herein to call such meeting, no more than thirty (30) days from the date the Corresponding Secretary received the request for such meeting.
 Written notice of such meeting shall be mailed by the Corresponding Secretary at least ten (10) days prior to the date of the meeting, and no other club business may be transacted thereat.
 The quorum for such meeting shall be 20% of the members in good standing.

-BOARD MEETINGS: The Board shall conduct a business session in person at least six (6) times each year.
+BOARD MEETINGS: The Board shall conduct a business session in person, or via telecommunications, at least six (6) times each year.
 Such meetings are to be held within the greater Seattle Area.
 Additional meetings shall be scheduled in conjunction with a supported show, if possible.
 Other meetings of the Board of Directors may be held at such times and places as are designated by the President or by a majority vote of the entire Board.
 Written notice of each such meeting shall be mailed by the Corresponding Secretary to each member of the Board at least forty-five (45) days prior to the date of the meeting.
-The quorum for a Board of Directors meeting shall be a majority of the Board voting in person.
+The quorum for a Board of Directors meeting shall be a majority of the entire Board voting in person.

 SPECIAL BOARD MEETINGS: Special meetings of the Board may be called by the President, or by the Corresponding Secretary upon receipt of a written request signed by at least three (3) members of the Board.
 Such special meetings shall be held [at such place,] within the greater Seattle area at such date, and hour as may be designated by the person authorized herein to call such a meeting.
 Written notice of such meetings shall be mailed by the Corresponding Secretary at least five (5) days, and not more than ten (10) days, prior to the date of the meeting.
 Any such notice shall state the purpose of the meeting and no other business shall be transacted thereat.
-A quorum for such a meeting shall be a majority of the Board.
+A quorum for such a meeting shall be a majority of the entire Board.

 VOTING: Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any NWRRC meeting at which they are present.
 Proxy voting will not be permitted at any club meeting or election.